-WaterLink is designed to accelerate drought response in California by combining both financial incentives and the expert technical assistance that residents and businesses need to take immediate action.
-The program will provide free direct installation of cost-effective, indoor hot water conservation measures in single- and multi-family residential units, commercial kitchens, skilled nursing facilities, and hotels in select regions of Santa Clara County.
-It will likewise replace lawns and upgrade irrigation systems at schools and institutional facilities in those areas.
-The turf replacement will be implemented in collaboration with California Conservation Corps, providing them with valuable paid work and green job training experiences.
+WaterLink is helping Californians make conservation a way of life by combining both financial incentives and the expert technical assistance that residents and businesses need to take immediate action.
+The program provides free direct installation of cost-effective, indoor hot water conservation measures in single- and multi-family residential units, commercial kitchens, skilled nursing facilities, and hotels in select regions that the State of California recognizes as “disadvantaged”.
+It will likewise replace lawns and upgrade irrigation systems at schools and institutional facilities in some areas.
+The turf replacement is being implemented in collaboration with California Conservation Corps, providing them with valuable paid work and green job training experiences.

 - Pioneer a new program delivery approach while maximizing water and energy conservation achieved per grant dollar spent.

-- Concurrently tackle the drought and climate change by targeting water end uses with high embedded energy to maximize greenhouse gas emission reduction.
+- Concurrently tackle the drought, water supply sustainability and climate change by targeting water end uses with high embedded energy to maximize greenhouse gas emission reduction.

 - Provide job training and reduce utility bills to help communities thrive economically while protecting the environment.